j-koziel/html-css-course/starter/03-CSS-Fundamentals/notes.md

 This is a cool mechanic as it means that properties which are going to be shared among elements can be put into the body

 The universal (`*`) selector selects all the elements inside the page

+# CSS Theory #3: The CSS Box Model

+The box model defines how elements are displayed on a webpage and how they are sized.

+Content can range from anything like text to images.
+Define the width and height of the content

+A border is a line around the element but still inside

+Padding is invisible whitespace between the border and the content

+Margin is the space outside of an element between other elements

+The fill area is the area which gets filled with background color or a background image

+Final element width = left border + left padding + width + right padding + right border

+final element height = top border + top padding +height + bottom padding + bottom border

+This is all just _default_ behaviour